-Television trucks MAY NOT park on the TIA upper roadway level or any other active loading and unloading curb.
+Television trucks MAY NOT park on the TUS upper roadway level or any other active loading and unloading curb.

 When filming in the Airport terminal please do not interfere with passengers, airport employees or operations at the security checkpoints or airline ticket counters.
 Do not block: passengers, walkways, queues, doors, escalators, roads, etc.

 Request advance clearance from Airlines, TSA, Department of Homeland Security Customs and Border Protection or Concessions if you want to photograph their facilities up close.
-The Tucson Airport Authority cannot grant permission on their behalf.
+The TAA cannot grant permission on their behalf.